-The condenser receives high-temperature high-pressure vapor from the compressor.
+The condenser receives high-temperature, high-pressure vapor from the compressor.
 The heat contained in the refrigerant passes through the condenser's fins into the atmosphere.
 It converts the vapor into a high-pressure liquid through the process of condensation.

-Vaporized refrigerant enters at the top of the condenser and travels down to the outlet located at its base.
+Vaporized refrigerant enters at the top of the condenser and travels down to the outlet at its base.
 The inlet at the top should be hotter to the touch than the outlet at the bottom.
 The liquid refrigerant flows to the receiver drier or metering device.